Rrikochet/METEOR-TAP-2023-Backend/README.md

 A rudimentary Frontend has been made accessible to aid in the visualisation of the API.
 On the top of every page is a button to redirect you to their respective page.
+1 	to  	5 	Are the 5 API End-Points as set by the requirements.
+The endpoints use URL path and HTTP verbs.
+5. 1 	to 	5.
+5	Are the 5 Grants as part of the Government Grant Disbursement API per no. 5.

 1. Create Household